Severe Thunderstorm Warning issued for Caroline, Queen Anne's, Talbot by NWS - News Break

 Severe Thunderstorm Warning issued for Caroline, Queen Anne's, Talbot by NWS

-Effective: 2021-07-09 17:49:00 EDT Expires: 2021-07-09 18:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Caroline; Queen Anne's; Talbot A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM EDT FOR TALBOT...SOUTH CENTRAL QUEEN ANNE`S AND SOUTHWESTERN CAROLINE COUNTIES At 548 PM EDT, a severe thunderstorm was located over Romancoke, or 11 miles east of South River, moving east at 20 mph.
+Effective: 2021-07-09 17:26:00 EDT Expires: 2021-07-09 18:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Caroline; Queen Anne's; Talbot The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Talbot County in eastern Maryland Southwestern Queen Anne`s County in northeastern Maryland Southwestern Caroline County in eastern Maryland * Until 615 PM EDT. * At 526 PM EDT, a severe thunderstorm was located near South River, moving east at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Easton, Talbot, Trappe, St. Michaels, Preston, Oxford, Queen Anne, Tanyard, Harmony, Skipton, Copperville, Matthews, Choptank, Hambleton, Griffin, Windyhill and Cordova.
-TORNADO...POSSIBLE HAIL...<.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Damage to roofs, siding, trees, and power lines is possible. * Locations impacted include Easton, Talbot, Romancoke, Oakland, Ridgely, Trappe, St. Michaels, Preston, Oxford, Queen Anne, Grasonville, Starr, Copperville, Jumptown, Choptank, Windyhill, Tanyard, Harmony, Tilghman Island and Skipton.
+HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0